-A spider mite is related to spiders and is an arachnid, but are smaller and have only one body section (where spiders have two).
+A spider mite is related to spiders and is an arachnid, but is smaller and has only one body section (where spiders have two).

 Identifying Red Spider Mites

-A plant that is infested by red spider mites will start to look unhealthy and will have a “dusty” appearance to the undersides of their leaves.
+A plant that is infested by red spider mites will start to look unhealthy and will have a dusty appearance on the undersides of its leaves.
 Close inspection will reveal that the dust is actually moving and is in fact the spider mites.
-The plant may also have some webbing on the underside or on the branches of plant.
+The plant may also have some webbing on the underside or on the branches of the plant.

 You cannot easily make out the details of red spider mites with the naked eye but a simple magnifying glass can make the details more visible.
 A red spider mite will be all red.
 There are other kinds of spider mites, such as the two-spotted spider mite, that are partially red.
 Red spider mites will be all red.
 Knocking some off onto a piece of white paper will make it easier to distinguish the colors.

 How to Control Red Spider Mites

 Red spider mites are most active in cool weather, so you are most likely to see an infestation of them in the spring or fall.

 The best way to control red spider mites is through the use of their natural predators.
 Lacewings and ladybugs are commonly used, but predatory mites can also be used.
 All of these spider mite predators are available from reputable gardening supply centers and websites.

 You can also use pesticides to eliminate red spider mites.
 Insecticidal soaps and oils work best.
 You should be careful using pesticides though as they will also kill their natural predators and the red spider mites may simply move from the pesticide-treated area to non-treated areas.